Ashitagachan/Gachan/README.md

     3. iOS (iPhone/iPad etc) Xcode

 Related game development commentary video content is here.
 "Gachan" is used as one operating environment.
-("Gachan" and the video are made almost simultaneously.)
+(or rather "Gachan" and the video are made almost simultaneously.)

 https://m.youtube.com/channel/UCYnWUmMlicaSMeK-jynAwMw